 Apple working on iPad Pro with wireless charging, new iPad Mini - Bloomberg News

-Apple Inc (AAPL.O) is working on a new iPad Pro with wireless charging and a redesigned iPad Mini in an attempt to build upon momentum for a category that saw improved sales during the pandemic, Bloomberg News reported on Friday.
+(Reuters) - Apple Inc is working on a new iPad Pro with wireless charging and a redesigned iPad Mini in an attempt to build upon momentum for a category that saw improved sales during the pandemic, Bloomberg News reported on Friday.

-The company is looking to release the new iPad Pro in 2022 and the iPad Mini later this year, the report said, citing people familiar with the matter.
+The company is looking to release the new iPad Pro in 2022 and the iPad Mini later this year, the report said bloom.bg/3g6Xq8D, citing people familiar with the matter.

 The company is planning narrower screen borders for the new iPad Mini and also looking at removing its home button, according to the report.